 - Identify what your customers want from their experience and segment the information to target them with helpful, personalized content.

-Take a group of customers who’ve just finished your 6 pm spin class.
+Take a group of customers who’ve just finished your 6 pm HIIT class.
 How can you go the extra mile to make these members feel valued?
-Schedule a targeted email to that group for soon after the class finishes.
+Schedule a targeted email to that group for soon after the class finishes:

 Great work this evening!